-• Innovations in consumer protection approaches are a key way companies obtain competitive advantages and must be encouraged.

-✓ For example, one way companies protect consumers from fraud is through the responsible collection, storage, and analysis of data that enables them to detect unusual consumer use and purchasing patterns.
-Federal legislation should ensure that companies can continue to effectively combat fraud and other forms of suspicious activity and allow companies to continue to innovate on how to detect and prevent suspicious activity.

-TechNet believes that just as technology evolves, consumers and their preferences also evolve.
+- Innovations in methods to protect consumers are a key way companies strive to differentiate themselves from competitors and must be encouraged. - ✓ For example, one way companies protect consumers from fraud is through the responsible collection, storage, and analysis of data that enables them to detect unusual consumer use and purchasing patterns.
+Federal legislation should ensure that companies can continue to effectively combat fraud and other forms of suspicious activity and allow companies to continue to innovate on how to detect and prevent suspicious activity. - Another way is through the development of privacy-enhancing technologies that protect consumers. - TechNet believes that just as technology evolves, consumers and their preferences also evolve.
 The digital economy has empowered businesses to not only respond to, but also anticipate, changing consumer tastes and needs, thereby enhancing user experiences.
-To remain competitive, businesses understand that they must continue to be responsive to these evolving consumer expectations.
-In a similar vein, federal policymakers must take great care to listen to these businesses and their customers and avoid rigid regulation that would inhibit the ability of companies working in good faith to respond to their customers, innovate, and adapt.
+To remain competitive, businesses understand that they must continue to be responsive to these evolving

-• Companies should proactively take steps to enhance portability of consumers' personal information while enabling consumers to correct and delete their data, as appropriate.

-✓ Policymakers should take great care to ensure any policies adopted do not undermine privacy or data security interests; undermine detection of fraud or other unlawful activity; interfere with law enforcement or judicial proceedings; impose unduly burdensome or excessive requirements (particularly for small businesses and new market entrants); or inadvertently require greater collection or processing of personal information about the consumer than required or necessary.

-• We should also help ensure companies can proactively educate consumers about the full range of services companies can offer and the privacy protections they have in place to protect consumer data.
+- consumer expectations.
+Similarly, federal policymakers must work with these businesses and their customers and avoid rigid regulation that would inhibit the ability of companies working in good faith to respond to their customers, innovate, and adapt. - Companies support consumers' rights to access, correct, and delete their data, as appropriate, and, when feasible, companies should support data portability. - ✓ Policymakers should ensure any policies adopted do not undermine privacy or data security interests; undermine detection of fraud or other unlawful activity; interfere with law enforcement or judicial proceedings; impose unduly burdensome or excessive requirements (particularly for small businesses and new market entrants); or inadvertently require greater collection or processing of personal information about the consumer than required or necessary. - We should also help ensure companies can proactively educate consumers about the full range of services companies can offer and the privacy protections they have in place to protect consumer data.